 The world is diverse, with all types of people.
 A few might be lucky to have all the abilities to function daily and access technology/ digital products.
-But there is a considerable chunk of people have some disabilities that hinder their access to an easy digital life.
+But there is a considerable chunk of people who have some disabilities that hinder their access to an easy digital life.
 15% of the world’s population has a disability (WHO).
 The Web Content Accessibility Guidelines (WCAG) is the international accessibility standard established by the World Wide Web Consortium (W3C), referring to UX Design for Users with Disabilities.

 What is UX/UI Design?

 UX encompasses all a person’s experiences with a product or service online or offline, whereas UI is specific to how people interact with a product or service.
 UX and UI Design have become important in the present digital age for websites/apps.
-The Users depend on the website/app to trust, like, return to it for purchases or use.
+The Users depend on the website/app to trust, like, and return to it for purchases or use.

 What is Digital Accessibility?